maplet2/Doodle-Classifier/README.md

 Original Goal from Kaggle: Find a way to parse through the data and build a better classifier that can effectively learn from the noisy data set.

 Personal Ideas/Goals:
-- Use the SVD to find dominant shapes?
+- Use the SVD to find dominant shapes
 - Count how many strokes are in each picture
 - Find a criteria that throw out images